moonqianqiu/Sandboxie/README.md

 The modified version of the software in this repository is originally developed by **David Xanatos**, with the original repository link: https://github.com/sandboxie-plus/Sandboxie.

+The modified version is governed under the educational and non-commercial license described in Sandboxie/LICENSE.Plus.

 This software is **strictly for personal learning, technical research, or non-commercial exchange only**.
 The following uses are prohibited:
 - Commercial use (including but not limited to profit-making, advertising, embedding in paid products, etc.);
 - Illegal use (such as infringing on others' rights and interests, acts violating laws and regulations);